ELemenoppee/devops-config-install/docker/README.md

 # How to Set Up a Secure Private Docker Registry with Authentication and SSL

-Docker registries help you store and distribute container images/images.
-But what if you want to keep your images/images private and secure?
-This guide walks you through setting up your own private Docker registry with SSL encryption and user authentication so that only authorized users can access your container images/images.
+Docker registries help you store and distribute container images.
+But what if you want to keep your images private and secure?
+This guide walks you through setting up your own private Docker registry with SSL encryption and user authentication so that only authorized users can access your container images.

 ## 🚀 Why Set Up a Private Docker Registry?

-+ Security: Control access to your container images/images
++ Security: Control access to your container images

 + Speed: Faster deployments without relying on external registries

-+ Cost Savings: Reduce bandwidth costs from pulling images/images repeatedly
++ Cost Savings: Reduce bandwidth costs from pulling images repeatedly

 Let's get started! 🛠️